 4. Air out comforters, blankets, and pillows

 Oftentimes these items don’t need a true wash, but after being cooped up all winter they need a little air just like the rest of us.
 Take them out and drape them over a chair or hang on a clothesline for the day for a noticeable refresh.
 The one exception, though, is your pillowcases.
 Pillows are the resting place for your head, which unfortunately means they’re also the resting place for hair oils.
 This natural grease can wreak havoc on your skin and is often the cause of acne and pimples.
-The spring is the perfect time to start a new habit: regularly wash your pillow cases once every week or two.
+The spring is the perfect time to start a new habit: regularly wash your pillowcases once every week or two.

 5. Clean the fridge

 This is one task that absolutely never gets done while you have tenants renting.
 So take advantage of the vacancy.
-According the experts at HGTV, there IS a right way to clean a refrigerator: “The best fridge cleaner is a combination of salt and soda water.
-The bubbling action of the soda water combines with the abrasive texture of the salt to make a great cleaner”.
+According to the experts at HGTV, there IS a right way to clean a refrigerator: “The best fridge cleaner is a combination of salt and soda water.
+The bubbling action of the soda water combines with the abrasive texture of the salt to make a great cleaner.”
 Wipe down the entire unit with this solution for a double win, as it also helps to prevent future mold and mildew build-up.
-And while your at it, take a bit of extra time to clean some harder to access parts of your appliances that could use the love.
+And while you’re at it, take a bit of extra time to clean some harder to access parts of your appliances that could use the love.

 6. Help your doormat make an entrance

-You doormat may be small, but it’s one of those first impression things that you always want to get right.
+Your doormat may be small, but it’s one of those first impression things that you always want to get right.
 First, shake the mat out over grass or another outdoor area to loosen any debris.
 If dust and dirt remain, vacuum with the brush attachment to suck out the excess.
 When your mat gets wet from rain, make sure to drape it over a railing and air it out the following day.
 You can also sprinkle baking soda over the mat to deodorize.

 Getting a deep clean in when nature is at her best is a great way to minimize headaches and eye sores for the rest of the year.
 Devote even one day to spring cleaning your rental property and rest assured that your tenants will take notice.